Reflections on nearing the end of my 20sPosted by Catherine Elms on February 10, 2019 Blog posts | | No comments

 As I approach 30, I’ve been reflecting on my goals and dreams and bucket lists.
 I always set myself goals at the start of every year, and this year my birthday milestone has left me feeling reflective about my twenties in general, and where I’m at in my life right now.

 There are so many things I wish I had done by now.
 My mental health in my late teens and early twenties meant that I couldn’t see very far into my future, and when I did look forward, all I could see was mundanity and pain.
 Looking back at my diary entries from this time, I had such low expectations, and was very easily discouraged.
-An example of this that struck me recently: in my first year of university, I set myself a goal to travel to 4 specific countries before graduation, and I didn’t make it to any of them.
+An example of this that struck me recently: before I started university, I set myself a goal to travel to 4 specific countries before graduation, and I didn’t make it to any of them.
 I didn’t even get so far as researching how to do it or how much it would cost – it didn’t occur to me that I could find a cheap deal online that would take me to Sweden and go alone for a weekend.
 Compare that to 2018, where I visited 2 countries I’d never visited before over 4 months, one of which was a long-haul holiday that involved a lot of research.
 2 countries in 4 months isn’t impressive by some people’s standards, but it’s a world away from my 2009 self.

 Sometimes I feel confined by my past, that of course I’m not adventurous, given the kind of person I used to be.
 But instead, I try to acknowledge the progress that I have made, and celebrate the milestones I have reached – even if they aren’t as aspirational as the things other people tend to celebrate in public.
 Sometimes the biggest achievements are things that aren’t Instagram-worthy, like becoming a more adventurous person, recovering from mental illness, or maintaining healthy relationships.
 And that’s ok.
 It’s important to celebrate the private victories that no one will ever see.
 I’m trying to learn how to be happy with who I am today, away from the pressures of performing a version of myself online.